yingqi0607/tp/docs/UserGuide.md

 Format: `daily`

+Example:
-Once y`ou enter `daily` into the command box, TR4CKER should look like this:
+1. You enter `daily` into the command box
+2. Press enter and TR4CKER should look like this:
 ![switch tab](images/dailyTab_switchTab.png)
 Figure 7: TR4CKER after executing `daily`

-Example:
-* `daily` - Switches to Daily tab, showing a list of daily todo tasks that you have planned for the day.

 ### 3.3.2 Adding a daily todo task: `todo`
 You can add a todo task for the day into the daily todo list by providing the index number of the task that you want to add.